 Application for Graduation and The Faculty Committee

 The graduate music student must apply for graduation one semester prior to the proposed graduation semester.
 This is done through the Student Services tab within the student's MyUWG account.
-Before the student applies for graduation, a committee of graduate music faculty is determined in consultation with the Chair of the Department of Music.
-The committee must consist of three graduate faculty members, including the student's major professor and two additional graduate faculty members who have worked with the student during his or her program of study.

 Comprehensive Final Examination